Democratic Leadership Council

-The Democratic Leadership Council (DLC) was founded in 1985 and closed in 2011.
-Founded and directed by Al From, prominent members include Arkansas Governor Bill Clinton (who was elected president in 1992 and 1996), Delaware Senator Joe Biden (elected president in 2020), and Tennessee Senator Al Gore (who very narrowly lost the 2000 presidential election).
-The DLC argued that the United States Democratic Party should shift away from the leftward turn it took in the late 1960s, 1970s, and 1980s.
-One of its main purposes was to win back white middle class voters with ideas that addressed their concerns.
+The Democratic Leadership Council (DLC) was a centrist non-profit 501(c)(4) corporation that was active from 1985 to 2011.
+Founded and directed by Al From, it argued that the United States Democratic Party should shift away from the leftward turn it had taken since the late 1960s.
+One of its main purposes was to win back white middle-class voters with ideas that addressed their concerns.
 The DLC hailed the election and reelection of Bill Clinton as proof of the viability of Third Way politicians and as a DLC success story.
-It was a non-profit 501(c)(4) corporation.

 The DLC's affiliated think tank was the Progressive Policy Institute.
 Democrats who adhered to the DLC's philosophy often called themselves "New Democrats."
 This term is also used by other groups who hold similar views, including the New Democrat Network and Third Way.

 On February 7, 2011, Politico reported that the DLC would dissolve.
 On July 5 of that year, DLC founder Al From announced in a statement on the organization's website that the historical records of the DLC have been purchased by the Clinton Foundation.

 The DLC's last chairman was Representative Harold Ford of Tennessee, and its vice chair was Senator Tom Carper of Delaware.
 Its CEO was Bruce Reed.